IMac G5: Release

 The iMac G5 was formally announced at the Paris Mac Expo on August 31, 2004, and shipped in September.
 Advertising for the new iMac visually linked it to the iPod, by then fast becoming Apple's most important product; advertisements for the computer placed it alongside the music player and contained the tagline "From the creators of iPod."
 Apple focused on selling iMacs to iPod users via the Halo effect for the Apple brand.
 The company sought to allay concerns that the success of the iPod was to the detriment of the Mac division; "I really hope that when they see this iMac that it shows that it's not the case," Apple executive Phil Schiller told analysts.
 "We are applying our innovation and engineering design talents to everything we do, including the iPod and all of our Mac product lines."

 The machine initially came in three configurations.
 A low-end 17-inch model featured a 1.6 GHz processor, 256 MB of memory, an 80 GB hard drive, and a DVD-ROM/CD-RW combo drive.
 A midrange model added a faster processor and the ability to burn DVDs, while the high-end model added a larger hard drive to pair with a 20-inch display.
 The high-end prices were hundreds of dollars less than the G4 models they replaced.
-Exclusively for the education market, Apple offered a cheaper model with a worse graphics chipset and smaller hard drive.
+Exclusively for the education market, Apple offered a cheaper model but with an inferior graphics chipset and smaller hard drive.

 The iMac G5 was updated in March 2005.
-The new models featured faster processors, more memory, larger hard drives, improved graphics, and double-layer optical drives (capable of burning 8.5 GB DVDs.)
+The new models featured faster processors, more memory, larger hard drives, improved graphics, and double-layer optical drives (capable of burning 8.5 GB DVDs).
 The computer's networking was also improved with Gigabit Ethernet, and AirPort and Bluetooth now standard features.

 In October 2005, the iMac was revised again, with a slimmer, internally new design.
 The new models featured an integrated iSight webcam mounted above the LCD.
 The iMac shipped with a remote for use with Apple's Front Row media interface.
 Other improvements included faster processors, more RAM, larger hard drives, and improved graphics.
 SuperDrives became standard across the line.
 The computers also included the Apple Mighty Mouse.
 It became the first Apple computer to use the PCI Express expansion bus and DDR2 SDRAM.
 The stand could no longer be replaced with a VESA mount, and the computer no longer included modems.
 The internals were more difficult to access.

 In January 2006, the iMac G5 was succeeded by a new line featuring Intel processors, beginning the transition of Apple's entire line of computers to the Intel architecture six months ahead of schedule.
 These machines were outwardly similar to the G5 models they replaced.